-Josh Beard joined ACU in 2014 developing materials for the Centre for Health and Social Research across numerous social marketing and community engagement projects.
-Having previously worked in a similar capacity for University of Wollongong’s Centre for Health Initiatives, he has experience in both community and research engagement.
+Josh joined ACU in 2014 developing materials for the Centre for Health and Social Research across numerous social marketing and community engagement projects.
+Having previously worked in a similar capacity for University of Wollongong’s Centre for Health Initiatives, he has experience in design for both community and research engagement.
 With a wide design scope Josh creates effective communication channels between communities and researchers to facilitate collaborative knowledge transfer.

-Administration Officer - Melbourne
+Administration and Project Officer - Melbourne

 National Community Engagement Manager

-Dr Matthew Pink is a research fellow at the Brisbane Campus.
-Matthew's areas of interest include the transformational processes of university-community engagement, and the pairing of sport/exercise with relevant educational opportunities for groups who have experienced disadvantage or marginalisation.
+Dr Matthew Pink is the National Community Engagement Manager, ACU Engagement.
+Matthew's areas of interest include the transformational, logistical, and reciprocal processes of university-community engagement, and the pairing of sport/exercise with educational opportunities for groups who have experienced disadvantage or marginalisation.
 Matthew has worked with ACU since 2011 in various academic and community engagement roles and received his doctorate from ACU in 2016.